drunot/SystemC-CMake-Demo/README.md

 ```

 #### Optional
-- To build things that uses pthreads use [vcpkg](https://vcpkg.io/en/getting-started.html) (Follow instructions in link)
+- To build things that uses pthreads use [vcpkg](https://vcpkg.io/en/getting-started.html) (Follow instructions in link but place vcpkg repo in `C:/vcpkg` for cmake to be able to find liberaries.)

 - then run:
 ```powershell